aehrc/VariantSpark/dev/docker/note.md

 - pip3 install --no-cache-dir -r /app/VariantSpark/requirements.txt # install python dependency
 ## pip install variant-spark
+- it only install compulsary dependency like typecore, but not includes hail and payspark.
 - /usr/local/lib/python3.8/dist-packages/varspark is installed, includes
 	- /usr/local/lib/python3.8/dist-packages/varspark/jars/variant-spark_2.12-0.5.5-all.jar
 		- but this jar is not fat jar which didn't includes au.csiro.aehrc.third.hail-is